 I’m going to come out and say it: I absolutely love this fan fic!
 It’s incredibly well-written, the characters are faithful to their show counterparts, and the premise is so much fun.
 I couldn’t stop reading it until I got to the latest chapter.

 First, let me give you an overview of how Star and Marco are portrayed in this story.
-They have the same basic personalities, but there are some noteworthy differences.
-By the way, I know it contradicts what I said about them being faithful to the show, but their core personalities remain the same.
+I know it contradicts what I said about them being faithful to the show, but their core personalities remain the same.

 Instead of being a human, here Marco’s a human-mewman hybrid.
 His parents died when he was a baby, so Buff Frog raised him as part of Toffee’s army.
 While he considers the monsters his family and loves them very much, his true desire is to one day go out and see everything the world has to offer.
 When the story begins, events force him to leave behind the only home he’s ever known and enter a world he knows nothing about.

 This version of Marco has a childlike curiosity about the world, being constantly left in awe at all the new and amazing sights he sees.
 At the same time, he’s very shy and a little insecure.
 This is more due to having never another Mewman, though, rather than an inherent personality trait.
 Once he gets past that, though, he has no trouble making friends, winning people over with his kind-hearted nature and infectious, childlike enthusiasm.

 He does share plenty of canon Marco’s traits.
 He’s kind and friendly to everyone he meets, he still likes red hoodies, and shares his counterparts talent for cooking and dancing.
 Yet he still carries the scars of his past, and sooner or later, he will have to confront them.